 The Ellis Island Medals of Honor embody the spirit of America in their salute to tolerance, brotherhood, diversity and patriotism.
 Honorees may be native-born or naturalized, but most importantly, they are individuals who have made it their mission to share their wealth of knowledge, indomitable courage, boundless compassion, unique talents and selfless generosity with those less fortunate.
 In addition to hosting their annual gala, EIHS remains dedicated to, and has raised significant funds for, the maintenance and restoration of Ellis Island.

 For the event, Ellis Island is closed to the public as honorees and their guests arrive via a private ferry.
 More than 300 service members participate in an opening ceremony that includes a joint-service color guard representing all five branches of the military.
-Medalists accept their honor on stage in front of family and friends before retiring to dinner in the historic Great Hall.
+Medalists accept their honor on stage in front of family and friends during a black-tie dinner in the historic Great Hall.